sugianto05/DataScienceProjectLearn/README.md

 6. Stock Prediction

-   This project about predicting Nestle stock price using Support Vector Machine(SVM) and Linear Regression Model, which one of them giving a better prediction?
+   This project about predicting Nestle stock price using Support Vector Machine(SVM) and Linear Regression Model, which one of thesse model giving a better prediction?